Gill6111-cg/Excel-certificate-/README.md

-This certificate means alots to me because from this
-I have learn new things that I do not know before
+This certificate means alots for me because from this I have learn new things that I do not know before
 From this i learns new things about excel like how to arrange data in excel I learn how to sum the whole range of data in the excel and how to trim the data in excel